-Monitor inmates on-site at facility.
+Monitors inmates on-site at facility.

-Communicate with inmates, their families, and other interested parties.
+Communicates with inmates, their families, and other interested parties.

 Open Competitive: three years experience in an adult correctional agency with at least 30 facilities with a full range of security levels.
 This experience must have involved responsibility for monitoring the inmate classification activities for a group of facilities; providing ongoing direction and training to staff at assigned facilities relative to the classification process; and making final decisions, based on staff recommendations relative to inmate classification and transfers; or three years experience in an adult correctional agency with at least 30 facilities with a full range of security levels.
 This experience must have involved responsibility for coordinating and planning the transportation and movement of all inmates within the agencys facilities.
 Duties must have included scheduling, dispatching and routing vehicles, record keeping, development of procedures and manuals, planning and implementation of changes, and serving as the agencys liaison relative to transportation issues.